Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 The message will be processed by the NServiceBus message handler and result in `"Message received at endpoint"`-message printed to the console.
 In addition, the handler will update the previously created entity.

 To query all the stored entities, navigate to `http://localhost:58118/all`.
-To visit the endpoint that using a more complex object hierarchy using the transactional session, navigate to `http://localhost:58118/service`.
+To apply a complex object hierarchy using the transactional session on an endpoint, navigate to `http://localhost:58118/service`.

 ## Configuration